 Because a good deal of information about me is already available on the internet, I don’t give out my age.
 I’m not a teenager and I’m older than 25.

 If you’d like to know more about me, please see my artist profile.

 I gather stim toys (favourites include squishy plush and Tangles), listen to European melodic metal (favourite bands are Dark Tranquillity, Eluveitie and Kamelot) and consume most things spec-fic (although I’m more fantasy-leaning than science fiction).
-Favourite authors include Tamora Pierce, N. K. Jemisin, Robin Hobb and Lois McMaster Bujold; favourite TV shows include Farscape, Dark Matter, Dr Who, the UK Being Human, Warehouse 13, Community and (although it isn’t spec fic) Mythbusters.
+Favourite mainstream authors include Tamora Pierce, N. K. Jemisin, Robin Hobb and Lois McMaster Bujold; favourite TV shows include Farscape, Dark Matter, Dr Who, the UK Being Human, Warehouse 13, Community and (although it isn’t spec fic) Mythbusters.

 (Supernatural isn’t exactly a favourite, but I am a fan of allo-aro Dean Winchester.
-I also have a burning want to discuss Stargate: Atlantis‘s creation of another accidental allo-aro in John Sheppard…)
+I also want to discuss Stargate: Atlantis‘s creation of another accidental allo-aro in John Sheppard.)

 I scrapbook and collect fashion dolls and Sylvanian Families figurines, for whom I like to sew and craft when my hands allow.
-I’ve made handbags, dresses, miniature foods and other small accessory and clothing items.)
+(I’ve made handbags, dresses, miniature foods and other small accessory and clothing items.)
 I also embroider pride-themed flag patches, although I’m still afraid to use my grandmother’s vintage embroidery floss collection.
-I’m also working on a series of loosely-fantastic/fairy-tale styled clothing for Lori / American Girl Mini dolls, based on a few forthcoming book characters, and I like to recycle fabric from old clothes for this whenever possible.
+I’m also working on a series of loosely-fantastic/fairy-tale styled clothing for Lori / American Girl Mini dolls, based on a few hopefully-forthcoming book characters.